marczz/mzlinux_pages/network/p2p.md

     Both browsers must remain open during the full transfer.
 A password protection is available.
     transfer from android with dolphin or chrome work but UC is rejected.
--   [ShareDrop](https://www.sharedrop.io/) is a P2P WebRtc file transfer web application.
+-   [ShareDrop](https://www.sharedrop.io/) is a P2P WebRtc file transfer web
+    application.
+    It allows to share directly on the lan or via an URL on wan.
--   <a name="sendanywhere"></a>
+-   <a name="sendanywhere"></a> [Send Anywhere](https://send-anywhere.com/) (
+    Private License)
-    [Send Anywhere](https://send-anywhere.com/) is mainly a P2P
-    service, but also include cloud storage to free the sender from the contraint that both browser need to be open during all the transfer time.
+    is mainly a P2P service, but also include cloud storage to free the sender from the contraint that both browser need to be open during all the transfer time.

     You can transfer up to 1G for the web service, up to 20G using a dedicated desktop app (windows, ios, android, linux, chrome extension).Registering is not deemed, and the applications are free.

     File transfer using the 6-digit key transfers files directly between the two devices in P2P, and does not store files on the server.

     For link sharing and send to device, files are encrypted and uploaded to the server temporarily.

     The Send Anywhere link is valid 48h.
 For gmail you can send up to 10GB stored in the cloud for 7 days.

     Note that the web interface is unavailable with an android user-agent, we are supposed to download the android apk.
-When setting the user-agent to desktop we can use the classic web interface, it is successful with chrome, but on Dolphin I always got the mobile site.
+When setting the user-agent to desktop we can use the classic web interface.
 -   [Tresorit Send](https://send.tresorit.com/)
     web app to  send files with end-to-end encryption, free for use until a storage of 3G, with file max size of 500MB.